What is Vaping?

 The FDA began regulating vape products under the Tobacco Control Act in 2016.
 The agency has been focusing on preventing vaping companies from marketing products to children and teenagers.

-Marketing to children, fatal lung injuries, battery explosions, and the failure to warn about many other health conditions are all cause for legal action.
+Marketing to children, fatal lung injuries, battery explosions, and the failure to warn about many other health conditions are all causes of legal action.

 Recent vaping lawsuits include: